lgaborini/tidyvercpp-mini/README.md

-# tidyveRcpp
+# tidyvercpp-mini

-Based on rocker/r-base, with devtools, tidyverse (ggplot2, dplyr, ...), Rcpp, RcppArmadillo and dependencies
+Docker image, based on rocker/r-base, with devtools, tidyverse (ggplot2, dplyr, ...), Rcpp, RcppArmadillo and dependencies.
+No rstudio.